RomanSavran/developers-app/src/pages/md-pages/06-09-2019-auth/index.md

 ## Summary

 This guide contains bare minimum about how to get access to Platform of Trust APIs via OAuth 2.0.

+For detailed documentations on Platform of Trust core APIs, Visit [Platform of Trust API Documentation](https://docs.oftrust.net/#platform-of-trust-api-documentation).